dbespiatykh/RDscan/README.md

 ## Description

-RDscan is a [snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline to find deletions and putative [regions of difference](https://jb.asm.org/content/178/5/1274.short) (RD) in [mycobacterium tuberculosis complex](https://en.wikipedia.org/wiki/Mycobacterium_tuberculosis_complex) (MTBC) genomes, it is also capable to determine already known or user defined RDs.
+RDscan is a [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow to find deletions and putative [regions of difference](https://jb.asm.org/content/178/5/1274.short) (RD) in [mycobacterium tuberculosis complex](https://en.wikipedia.org/wiki/Mycobacterium_tuberculosis_complex) (MTBC) genomes, it is also capable to determine already known or user defined RDs.

 ## Installation